suhaSalah/class-repo/final-project-worksheet/readme.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+These are some links to sites that I would like to emulate:

+- I'm an inline-style link](https://www.google.com)

 ## Wireframes

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.